Farmersville, Illinois: Irish Days

 Farmersville currently has festival days entitled "Irish Days" which takes place the last weekend of May into June beginning on Thursday and ending Saturday night.

 Education

 Farmersville is one of four main communities that make up the Panhandle School District (also known as Panhandle CUSD #2).
-The district's junior and senior high schools are located in the same building in Raymond, which is located approximately ten miles southeast of Farmersville in Montgomery County.
+The district's junior and senior high schools (Lincolnwood High School) are located in the same building in Raymond, which is located approximately ten miles southeast of Farmersville in Montgomery County.
 Farmersville itself is served by Farmersville Grade School (Pre-K through 1st Grade).